cyberphone/doc/payments/review-secure-payment-confirmation.md

  </td></tr></table>

-In addition to stiff competition from established and more functional dedicated payment applications like ApplePay, AliPay, Swish, etc., the reliance on the Chrome browser will most likely slow down and limit adoption in the same way as it did for [PaymentHandler](https://www.w3.org/TR/payment-handler/).
+In addition to stiff competition from established and more functional dedicated payment applications like Apple Pay®, AliPay®, Swish®, etc., the reliance on the Chrome browser will most likely slow down and limit adoption in the same way as it did for [PaymentHandler](https://www.w3.org/TR/payment-handler/).